nim-lang/Nim/doc/contributing.rst

 `std/sums.nim` instead of `std/sum.nim`.
 In particular, this reduces chances of conflicts between module name and the symbols it defines.
-Furthermore, is should use `snake_case` and not use capital letters, which cause issues when going from an OS without case sensitivity to an OS without it.
+Furthermore, is should use `snake_case` and not use capital letters, which cause issues when going from an OS without case sensitivity to an OS with it.